odkr/lpassh-add/MANUAL.rst

 also need to include "ssh" in the name of that Secure Note or in the name of the folder that you place that note in.

-You can change which Secure Notes **lpassh-add** should consider to describe SSH keys by setting the environment variable ``LPASSH_ADD_PATH_REGEX``.
+You can change which Secure Notes **lpassh-add** considers to describe SSH keys by setting the environment variable ``LPASSH_ADD_PATH_REGEX``.
 ``LPASSH_ADD_PATH_REGEX`` is a basic regular expression.
-If the path of a Secure Note matches this expression. **lpassh-add** considers that Secure Note to describe an SSH key.
+If the path of a Secure Note matches this expression, **lpassh-add** considers that Secure Note to describe an SSH key.
 If you don't set ``LPASSH_ADD_PATH_REGEX``, **lpassh-add** uses the regular expression "ssh".